Canop/broot/website/docs/index.md

 Most often you move your files in the blind.
 You do a few `ls` before, then your manipulation, and maybe you check after.

-You can instead to it without losing the view of the file hierarchy.
+You can instead do it without losing the view of the file hierarchy.

 Move, copy, rm, mkdir, are built in and you can add your own shortcuts.